BankruptG0r3/rsg-pawnshop/README.md

 rsg-core,
 rsg-inventory

-you need to have items defined in the config.lua for the shop too open will add a notification for this in the future
+you need to have items defined in the config.lua for the shop too open i will add a notification for this in the future